0xPolygon/edge-contracts/docs/interfaces/IOwned.md

 function claimOwnership() external nonpayable
 ```

-claim ownership of the contract
+allows proposed owner to claim ownership (step 2 of transferring ownership)

+*can only be called by the new proposed owner*

 ### proposeOwner